-For standard precertification requests, the Utilization Management Department will make a decision to approve, deny or limit authorization of the service request as expeditiously as the member's health condition requires.
+For standard precertification requests, the Utilization Management Department will decide to approve, deny, or limit authorization of the service request as expeditiously as the member's health condition requires.
 Notification will be sent to the requesting provider and member in writing on all standard authorization determinations no later than 14 calendar days from the receipt of the request.
-The time frame to deciding for a Part B drug requested as standard is 72 hours.
-A 14-day extension may be granted to an expedited or standard coverage request if the member requests it or if we have a need for additional information and the extension of time benefits the member (for example, if additional medical records are needed in order to change a potential denial decision).
+The time frame to decide for a Part B drug requested as standard is 72 hours.
+A 14-day extension may be granted to an expedited or standard coverage request if the member requests it or if we have a need for additional information and the extension of time benefits the member (for example, if additional medical records are needed to change a potential denial decision).
+Part B drug timeframes cannot be extended.